The Conservation Commission

-The Commission conducts research into local land use and makes recommendations to the Planning board to assist in preservation and enhancement of natural resources of the City.
-The Commission also provides environmental and technical assistance to the Planning board during the Board's review of development proposals and the development of new land use ordinances.
+The Commission conducts research into local land use and makes recommendations to assist in preservation and enhancement of natural resources of the City.
+The Commission also provides environmental and technical assistance during the review of development proposals and the development of new land use ordinances.

 Natural Resource Inventory: